Category

 Furthermore, the service categories they intend to use over the next year did not show a one-sided preference for video streaming.
 Instead, the results showed nearly equal interest in using video streaming services, pay TV, and packaged video services.
 As seen above, this result confirmed that while some values favor video streaming services, other values favor traditional paid video services beyond streaming.

-In fact, prior to conducting the survey, we anticipated a much stronger momentum for expanding paid video service users, with streaming services driving most of the growth.
+In fact, prior to conducting the survey, we anticipated stronger growth momentum for paid video services going forward, with streaming services driving most of the expansion.
 However, analyzing the survey results led us to conclude that consumer values and lifestyles are more stable and resistant to change than we had imagined.

 A phase requiring greater ingenuity to expand the user base